melbaa/summarize_consumes/README.md

 Include basic runtime info in the output (project version, python version etc), so users don't have to be interrogated for it.

+The linux binaries should be usable on older installs.
+Aim for 5+ years.